bon-nguyen/tutorial-flex/day5/readme.md

-# Arrays
+# Arrays What?

-+ An array can store multiple values, Each value in an array has an index, and ech index has a reference in a memory address.
+- An array can store multiple values, Each value in an array has an index, and ech index has a reference in a memory address.
-+ Index array start from zero
+- Index array start from zero

->> How to create an empty array
+# How to create an empty array

 - Using array constructor
+  const arr = Array()
 - Using square brackets([])

 //syntax (1)
 const arr = Array()